gleezr/Slink/README.md

 Slink
 ==================

 A small library containing a wrapper/helper for the shared preferences of Android.
-This library gives you an option to write encrypted shared preferences using the Facebook's Conceal library.
+This library gives you an option to write encrypted shared preferences data using the Facebook's Conceal library.

 Performance
 =================